Unity-Billal-mesloub/LLMUnity/README.md

 Save the scene, run and enjoy!

 ## License
-The license of LLM for Unity is Apache 2.0 ([LICENSE.md](LICENSE.md)) and uses third-party software with MIT and Apache licenses.
+The license of LLM for Unity is Mit  ([LICENSE.md](LICENSE.md)) and uses third-party software with MIT and Apache licenses.
 Some models included in the asset define their own license terms, please review them before using each model.
 Third-party licenses can be found in the ([Third Party Notices.md](<Third Party Notices.md>)).